rprohitprasad/Travel-Assistant/README.md

 Build and Deploy a Travel Companion Application using Google Maps.
 With Geolocation, Google Maps API, Searching for places, Fetching restaurants, hotels and attractions based on location from specialized Rapid APIs, data filtering and much more.

 About the Project:
-1.Great UI
+- Great UI
-2.Responsive front-end
+- Responsive front-end
-3.Creating a User Interface using Material UI 4.Working with Google Maps API
+- Creating a User Interface using Material UI
+- Working with Google Maps API
-5.Fetching data from unlimited sources using RapidAPI 6.Deployed on Netlify.
+- Fetching data from unlimited sources using RapidAPI
+- Deployed on Netlify.

 Website Link - https://travel-assistant-rkp.netlify.app/